dannyphan2000/pwa-kit/packages/pwa-kit-extension-sdk/README.md

 # The PWA Kit Extension SDK

-A library of ExpressJS middleware, React Hooks, Custom Extension APIs and utilities use to enhance PWA-Kit applications created with extensiblity support.
-NOTE: All applications built using the PWA-Kit plateform 4.x and later will automatically have application extension support by default.
-If you are currently using version prior to 4.x please upgrade youre `@salesforce/pwa-kit-react-sdk` and `@salesforce/pwa-kit-runtime` packages.
+A library of ExpressJS middleware, React Hooks, Custom Extension APIs and utilities used to enhance PWA-Kit applications created with extensibility support.
+NOTE: All applications built using the PWA-Kit platform 4.x and later will automatically have application extension support by default.
+If you are currently using version prior to 4.x, please upgrade your `@salesforce/pwa-kit-react-sdk` and `@salesforce/pwa-kit-runtime` packages.

 ## SDK Contents